Thai Airways says unsure of making 2011 net profit

 Fuel costs account for about 40 percent of the airline's total costs.

-The national carrier is expected to report a net profit of 6.7 billion baht ($224 million) for 2011, according to Thomson Reuters I/B/E/S.
+The national carrier is expected to report a net profit of 6.7 billion baht for 2011, according to Thomson Reuters I/B/E/S.

-It reported a first-half net loss of 7.26 billion baht ($243 million), versus a net profit of 11.9 billion baht a year earlier.
+It reported a first-half net loss of 7.26 billion baht, versus a net profit of 11.9 billion baht a year earlier.

 The flag carrier planned to start operations of the new regional airline named, Thai Smile, from July 1, 2012, to tap strong demand for air traffic in Asia and win back market share in the wake of fierce competition in the region.